r7perezyera/Cisco-IOS-Command-CheatSheets/switch_commands.md

 #### Know the difference!

 >:bulb: When a VLAN is deleted.
 Any switchport assigned to that VLAN **becomes inactive**
-On the other hand, when the ``no switchport access vlan [vlan-id]`` is executed on a switchport, the port will be returned to VLAN 1
+:bulb: On the other hand, when the ``no switchport access vlan [vlan-id]`` is executed on a switchport, the port will be returned to VLAN 1

 ### Removing interface(s) from a VLAN
 Command|Additional Notes